 Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

-This guide is designed to help you navigate through it all and choose what’s best for you.
+This guide is designed to help you navigate through it all and choose what’s best for you whether it be for yourself or as a gift.

 We’re going to explain the basic pieces of your tennis equipment and how each piece impacts your game.